Latest news and reviews

 Adina Serviced Apartments Canberra James Court Non Accessible Apartment While in Canberra we stayed at the Adina Serviced Apartments James Court.
 Unfortunately the Hotel doesn’t offer any official accessible apartments, however the apartments are large enough to accommodate a wheelchair, but some areas are restricted.
 The Hotel is step free with lift access up into […]

-The National Zoo and Aquarium Wheelchair Access Review National Zoo And Aquarium Canberra We had a fabulous time visiting The National Zoo and Aquarium in Canberra.
+The National Zoo and Aquarium National Zoo And Aquarium Canberra Wheelchair Access Review We had a fabulous time visiting The National Zoo and Aquarium during our Canberra adventure.
 The National Zoo and Aquarium is wheelchair accessible, with step free pathways, ramps and flat cemented walking paths throughout, which makes it super easy to explore the zoo […]

 Jamala Wildlife Lodge Jamala Wildlife Lodge Wheelchair Access Review For my 30th birthday we stayed overnight at The National Zoo and Aquarium in Canberra at the Jamala Wildlife Lodge.
 Wow what a special experience it was!
 The Jamala Wildlife Lodge is a five star African adventure.
 From the time we walked through the doors we […]

 Hi everyone.
 Thank you for visiting Wheelie Accessible Adventures.
 My name is Jo, and I live in Brisbane Australia.

 I started using a wheelchair around age 6 after I was diagnosed with a rare muscle disease called Juvenile Dermatomyositis.
 I now use an electric wheelchair full time.

 I am an Artist.
 I love to paint nature, including landscapes and animals.